INTRODUCTION:

 • Building a safeguarding culture where staff and volunteers, children, young people and their families, treat each other with respect and are comfortable about sharing concerns.

-• The appointment of a welfare officer (Child protection officer) to whom
+• The appointment of a welfare officer (Child protection officer) to whom grievances or complaints can be made confidentially.

-• Ensuring that staff are suitably trained in child protection and health,
+• Ensuring that staff are suitably trained in child protection and health, safety and welfare issues.

-their suitability to work with children.
+• Ensuring that coaches and officials have been screened to confirm their suitability to work with children.
 Where appropriate this will include Criminal Record Disclosure

-• Ensuring that best coaching practice guidelines are followed at all
+• Ensuring that best coaching practice guidelines are followed at all times.

 • Ensuring that grievances and complaints are dealt with promptly.

-• Ensuring that a minimum of two coaches / helpers are present at all
+• Ensuring that a minimum of two coaches / helpers are present at all training sessions or events.

-Ensuring that the participants and or parents are aware of the purpose
+• Ensuring that the participants and or parents are aware of the purpose of videoing, filming or photography

-OTHER USEFUL CONTACTS:
+USEFUL CONTACTS:

 NSPCC 0808 800 5000